Ramona's Cuisine

 One beet a day keeps the doctor away!

 Just like the beets, horseradish consumption is encouraged since it prevents cancer, helps with lowering blood pressure and enhances body performance in general.
 Above all this, it supports weight loss, helps with digestion and supports a healthier pregnancy, detoxifies our body.
 It’s an amazing immune system booster, supports stronger bones and helps with some respiratory conditions.
 I also know for sure it clears and detoxifies the tear ducts.
-I feel this every time I handle it ?.
+I feel this every time I handle it.

 Another good reason to get this horseradish relish prepared.

 The recipe contains cider vinegar too which is also a super-powerful ingredient that is very good for us in so many ways.
-Overall, this relish is not only a delicious one but it’s a perfect health booster.

-Serving suggestions:
+Serving suggestions

 My favourite combination was always with the traditional hard-boiled eggs that I could eat a dozen only for this relish.

-It goes so well with :
+It goes very well with:

-• hard boiled eggs
+• hard-boiled eggs

 • roast beef